 AntV

-antvis/mcp-server-chart (3,800 stars, TypeScript, MIT) is the dominant data visualization MCP server.
-Twenty-seven tools covering 26+ chart types organized into clear categories: basic charts (line, bar, area, column, pie, scatter), statistical visualizations (boxplot, histogram, violin), hierarchical data (treemap, mind map, organization chart), flow and relationship diagrams (Sankey, network graph, fishbone, flow diagram), specialized charts (funnel, radar, liquid, word cloud, Venn, dual-axes), geographic visualizations (district map, pin map, path map), and data tables (spreadsheet and pivot table).
+antvis/mcp-server-chart (4,069 stars, TypeScript, MIT, v0.9.10) is the dominant data visualization MCP server.
+Twenty-seven tools covering 26+ chart types organized into clear categories: basic charts (line, bar, area, column, pie, scatter), statistical visualizations (boxplot, histogram, violin), hierarchical data (treemap, mind map, organization chart), flow and relationship diagrams (Sankey, network graph, fishbone, flow diagram), specialized charts (funnel, radar, liquid, word cloud, Venn, dual-axes, waterfall), geographic visualizations (district map, pin map, path map), and data tables (spreadsheet and pivot table).
 Built on AntV’s G2 and other visualization libraries.
 Three transport modes give flexibility for desktop, web, and cloud deployments.
 Install via npx -y @antv/mcp-server-chart for instant setup, or Docker for production.
-The star count (3,800) makes it one of the most popular MCP servers in any category.
+Minor post-release updates: radar chart alignment option (May 6, 2026) and improved error handling (April 28).
 If you need one visualization server, this is it.

 Apache ECharts

-apache/echarts-mcp (64 stars, JavaScript, Apache 2.0) is the official Apache ECharts MCP server.
+apache/echarts-mcp (69 stars, JavaScript, Apache 2.0) is the official Apache ECharts MCP server.
 Simple design: receives chart type, data, and parameters from the LLM, generates an ECharts visualization, uploads it to cloud storage (Baidu BCE), and returns the image URL.
 Supports bar, line, pie, scatter, funnel, tree, treemap, and sunburst charts.
 Theme customization included.
 The cloud dependency is notable — you need Baidu BCE credentials configured, which limits self-hosted use.
-Forty-one commits.
+Active commits continue as of May 2026, but no formal versioned releases have been cut.
 Good for teams already in the Baidu Cloud ecosystem, but the cloud upload requirement is a meaningful constraint.
+Notably, the official ECharts site does not mention or promote this MCP server.

-hustcc/mcp-echarts (214 stars, TypeScript, MIT, v0.7.1) is the community alternative and the better choice for most teams.
+hustcc/mcp-echarts (229 stars, TypeScript, MIT, v0.7.1) is the community alternative.
 Full ECharts syntax support — any chart type, styling, or theme that ECharts supports works here.
 Three export formats: PNG, SVG, and ECharts option JSON.
 MinIO integration for URL-based chart storage instead of base64 encoding, which matters for large or numerous charts.
 Zero external dependencies for basic use.
 Local-only processing for security.
 Three transport modes (stdio, SSE, Streamable HTTP) for flexible deployment.
-Validation mechanisms improve AI model output accuracy.
-If you want ECharts in your MCP stack, this is the one — it’s more flexible than the official server and doesn’t require cloud storage credentials.
+Note: the repo has had no activity since v0.7.1 (January 30, 2026) — the project appears dormant.
+The official apache/echarts-mcp continues to receive commits and may be the better long-term choice if hustcc/mcp-echarts remains inactive.

 Chart.js / QuickChart